zbrachinara/quicksweeper-doc/src/area_attack.md

 will be regenerated and become unclaimed, allowing for anyone (except, for a time, the person who was frozen from uncovering the mine) to attempt to claim it.
 This mechanic can further penalize mistakes, but, as the name of the stage suggests, it is mostly there for attack.

+### Stage 3: Lock (after 6 minutes)

+All previous effects apply, but now only cells that are adjacent to the player's area can be uncovered by that player.